kaiwolff/password_generator/README.md

             max_length = policy_checklist[5]
             allowed_characters = list(policy_checklist[6])

-            # Generating the password using random
+            # Generating the password using random and string modules
             password = ""
             for character in range(max_length):